-Welcome to the online proposal submission application for the 15th Academic and Health Policy Conference on Correctional Health.
+Welcome to the online proposal submission application for the 16th Academic and Health Policy Conference on Criminal Justice Health.

-The team at the Academic Consortium on Criminal Justice Health (ACCJH) hopes you are all doing well during this unprecedented time.
+The team at the Academic Consortium on Criminal Justice Health (ACCJH) is pleased to announce the return of an in-person conference for 2023!

-Virtual conference dates, April 6 - April 8, 2022, times will be finalized in upcoming weeks and more information will be shared as the program content is developed.
+The Academic and Health Policy Conference will take place at the Raleigh Marriott Crabtree Valley in Raleigh, NC on April 13 - 14, 2023.
+Details will be finalized in the upcoming weeks and more information will be shared as the program content is developed.

 CONFERENCE LEARNING OBJECTIVES